Prince Henry Cliff Walk (Between Katoomba and Leura)

 Dogs: Not allowed

-The Prince Henry Cliff walk can be commenced from either Scenic World in Katoomba or Gordon Falls lookout in Leura.
-Both locations have ample free car parking available.
+This adventurous hike can be commenced from either Scenic World in Katoomba or Gordon Falls Lookout in Leura.
+Both locations have ample car parking available.

 To start the walk from Scenic World, drive into Katoomba Street from the Great Western Highway, then follow Cliff Drive to the car park at Scenic World.

-Otherwise, to start the walk at the Gordon Falls lookout and picnic area, turn into Leura Mall from the Great Western Highway and follow Olympian Parade to the parking area.
+Otherwise, to start the walk from the Gordon Falls lookout and picnic area, turn into Leura Mall from the Great Western Highway and follow Olympian Parade to the parking area.

-Alternatively, you can also use public transport and catch a bus (Blue Mountains Explorer Bus or local bus) from Katoomba station to Scenic World.
+You can also use public transport and catch a bus from Katoomba station to Scenic World or from Leura station to Olympian Parade.

 Named in honour of the third son of King George V and Queen Mary, the Prince Henry Cliff Walk was completed in 1936 after several years of construction.